shizhuoxing/scISA-Tools/README.md

 **Authors: Zhuo-Xing Shi, SKLO, Sun Yat-Sen University; Ying-Dong He, BGI-Shenzhen**

+*If you are looking for a single cell matrix interactive transformation tool you can visit this link directly: https://github.com/shizhuoxing/scISA-Tools/wiki/scMatrixInteraction*

 Single-cell RNA sequencing is a powerful technique that advances gene expression regulation research to a higher resolution level for single cells.
 Recent advancements in scRNA-Seq methods (e.g., Droplet-based) allow thousands of cells to be captured and sequenced in a relatively short time frame at a fraction of the cost.
 They rely on capture of polyadenylated mRNA transcripts, followed by cDNA synthesis, pooling, amplification, library construction, and cDNA sequencing.

 A major challenge for scRNA research is that the most widely used single cell RNA sequencing only generates short reads from one end of a cDNA template, thus limiting the reconstruction of highly diverse isoform such as alternative splicing and structural variation.
 Recent advances in long-read sequencing technologies present a potential solution to the shortcomings of short-read sequencing, as full-length cDNA reads can now encompass the entire sequence of transcripts.
 However, these long-read technologies typically suffer from higher error rates (Oxford Nanopore) and/or lower sequencing depth (PacBio) than short-read instruments.